google/WebFundamentals/src/content/en/fundamentals/performance/webpack/conclusion.md

 Don’t forget to read [webpack docs](https://webpack.js.org/guides/) – they have plenty of other useful information.

-And make sure to play with the training app **TODO: link to apply these principles in practice!**
+And make sure to play [with the training app](https://github.com/GoogleChromeLabs/webpack-training-project)!